|Phone:||613-520-2600 x 1006|

 |Website:||Visit my lab website|

-Keywords: genomics, functional genomics, proteomics, molecular biology, molecular genetics, microbial biology, anti-microbial/fungals
+Keywords: functional genomics, proteomics, molecular biology, molecular genetics, microbial biology, anti-microbial/fungals

 We are interested in identification of novel gene/protein functions in model microbial organisms such as yeast, Saccharomyces cerevisiae and E. coli.
-This area of biology is often called functional genomics/proteomics and/or systems molecular biology.
-The two main areas that we target are translation (protein synthesis) control and DNA damage repair, both of which have implications in different human conditions such as cancer and apoptosis.
+This area of biology is often called functional genomics/proteomics, which serves as a branch of systems molecular biology.
+The two main areas that we target are translation (protein synthesis) control and DNA damage repair, both of which have implications in important human conditions including progression and onset of cancer.
 We focus on pure research with some implication on the applied fields such as development of novel therapeutics.
-We use advanced molecular biology and molecular genetics techniques for our research.
+We use advanced molecular biology, molecular genetics and systems biology techniques and approaches for our research.

 We are also interested in chemical-genomics of various natural bioactive compounds.
-There are 1000s of compounds found in nature, which are capable of performing various interesting functions within a cell.
-However their biological implications at the molecular level have not been realized until very recently.
+There are 1,000s of compounds found in nature, which can perform various interesting functions in a cell.
+However, their biological implications at the molecular level have not been studied or realized.
 We perform systematic approaches to investigate the target site of some of these naturally occurring compounds.

 We are also vigorously involved in computational prediction and design of protein-protein interactions (PPIs).
 We use computational approaches to design peptides that can bind and interfere with target PPIs and/or proteins.
 These peptides can be used to neutralize and/or detect specific targets and hence can be utilized in drug development and diagnostic approaches.